 One of the best things about Talking EDs is that we never ever discriminate on whether someone has a ‘full-blown’ eating disorder; has been formally diagnosed; or meets certain ‘criteria’.

-We welcome anyone – men and women – who feel that their relationship with food and eating is affecting their life.
-As far as we are concerned, if your relationship with food and eating is affecting your life in some way – socially, emotionally, psychologically, physically, occupationally etc., then you deserve help and support with such difficulties.
+We welcome anyone – regardless of age or gender – who feels that their relationship with food and eating is affecting their life.
+As far as we are concerned, if your relationship with food and eating is affecting your life in some way – socially, emotionally, psychologically, physically, occupationally etc. - then you deserve help and support with such difficulties.